autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 ### Voting rounds

-The Autonity Oracle Contract implements logic to manage submission of price data reports and calculation of median price over [voting rounds](/glossary/#voting-round) by protocol only functions:
+The Autonity Oracle Contract implements logic to manage submission of price data reports and calculation of median price over [voting rounds](/glossary/#voting-round) by protocol-only functions:

 - Set oracle voters based on validators in the consensus committee and update the voter set as the consensus committee is re-selected at the end of an epoch.
 - Manage oracle voting rounds, triggering the initiation of a new voting period at the end of a round.